UW-INFO442-SP24/ui-unicorns/deliverables/testing_protocol/testing.md

 # Testing Protocol

-Our team created a series of tests that to perform in order to verify that Seattle Safe Haven meets our functional requirements.
+Our team created a series of tests that to perform in order to verify that Seattle Safe Haven meets functional requirements.

 ##  General Test Practices